 '''

 consensus = [

 {

 name = "CON1";

 members = [ "MOD1", "MOD2", "MOD3" ];

 required = [ true, false, false ];

 min_req = 2;

+write_members = TRUE;

 }

 ];

 '''

 The consensus field allows the user to generate a user-defined consensus forecasts from any number of models.
-All models used in the consensus forecast need to be included in the model field (first entry in TCPairsConfig_default).
+All models used in the consensus forecast need to be included in the model field (first entry in TCPairsConfig\default).
 The name field is the desired consensus model name.
 The members field is a comma-separated list of model IDs that make up the members of the consensus.
 The required field is a comma-separated list of true/false values associated with each consensus member.
 If a member is designated as true, the member is required to be present in order for the consensus to be generated.
 If a member is false, the consensus will be generated regardless of whether the member is present.
 The length of the required array must be the same length as the members array.
-The min_req field is the number of members required in order for the consensus has a non-valid position or intensity value, the consensus for that valid time will not be generated.
-If a consensus model is indicated in the configuration file there will be non-missing output for the consensus track variables in the output file (NUM_MEMBERS, TRACK_SPREAD, TRACK_STDEV, MSLP_STDEV, MAX_WIND_STDEV).
+The min\req field is the number of members required in order for the consensus to be computed.
+The required and min\req field options are applied at each forecast lead time.
+If any member of the consensus has a non-valid position or intensity value, the consensus for that valid time will not be generated.
+The write\members field is a boolean that indicates whether or not to write output for the individual consensus members.
+If set to true, standard output will show up for all members.
+If set to false, output for the consensus members is excluded from the output, even if they are used to define other consensus tracks in the configuration file.
+If a consensus model is defined in the configuration file, there will be non-missing output for the consensus track variables in the output file (NUM\MEMBERS, TRACK\SPREAD, TRACK\STDEV, MSLP\STDEV, MAX\WIND\STDEV).
 See the TCMPR line type definitions below.